A French Major/Minor? Did You Know?

 international business, diplomacy, journalism, the art and fashion

-worlds, the travel industry and teaching
+worlds, the travel industry and teaching.

-- You can become a member of the French Honor Society (Pi Delta Phi) if you have
+can become a member of the French Honor Society (Pi Delta Phi) if you have

 For more information on French courses offered this semester

-contact the Department of European Languages and Literatures, King 207, 718-997-5980, or go to the
+contact the Department of European Languages and Literatures, Queens Hall Room 200, 718-997-5980, or go to the

 Undergraduate Program page or Graduate Program page.